file-format/Docs/en/image/png.md

 ## PNG File Structure ##

-A PNG file consists of a PNG //signature// followed by a series of //chunks//.
+Almost all Operating Systems have support for opening PNG files.
+For example, Microsoft Windows viewer has the capability to open PNG files as the OS has by default the support available as part of installation.
+A PNG file consists of a PNG `signature` followed by a series of //chunks//.

 ### File Header ###